 Superior Spider-Man

-In The Superior Spider-Man issue 1, the new “Peter Parker” shows his wealth battling the new Sinister Six (a bunch of bad guys).
+In issue 1, the new “Peter Parker” shows his wealth battling the new Sinister Six (a bunch of bad guys).
 He is able to implant nanobots into one of them, which included GPS coordinates and an audio feed.
 He has also been able to outsmart them every step of the way, a nod to how this new Spider-Man is smarter.

-How else is this the Superior Spider-Man?
-Peter Parker, with an earpiece, is able to spy on the Sinister Six and court Mary Jane simultaneously.
+This new Peter Parker, with an earpiece, is able to spy on the Sinister Six and court Mary Jane simultaneously.
 He is also able to work on brilliant new projects in Horizon Labs, a state of the art lab facility that the former Doctor Octopus couldn’t be happier to get his hands on.
 This scenario of making moves of Mary Jane, who is technically his ex-wife, has been controversial.
 The mind of Doc Ock had been working over-time to hook up with Mary Jane, but she knows nothing about what is actually going on.

 Mary Jane